-Here at A New You we are your full service Las Cruces Health Spa.
+Here at A New You we are your full service west El Paso Health Spa.
 Providing our microdermabrasion services questions and answers helps you in choosing the treatment that best suits you!
-If you have any questions please call or contact us!
+If you have any questions please call, or contact us!

 What is Microdermabrasion?

 Here at A New You we use a diamond-tip wand technique.
 The crystal wand is used to lightly exfoliate the skin, while suctioning removes dead skin and plugs from your pores.
 Microdermabrasion makes it easier for skin care treatments, such as chemical peels and acne medication, to penetrate into the deeper layers of the skin and helps collagen build, which is what gives skin its fresh youthful look.

 When Should I Get Microdermabrasion Done?

 - And reduces superficial hyper-pigmentation (aka age spots)